DmitriySh/system-design-course/01-fundamentals-system-design/README.md

 ### Non-functional requirements:
- - linear growth of users
+ - linear growth of users for several years in a row (> 2 years)
  - geo distribution is not needed
  - user clients: web app, mobile app
  - after the year, DAU = 10 000 000